webpack/webpack-cli/OPTIONS.md

   --name <value>                                                                     Name of the configuration.
 Used when loading multiple configurations.
   --node                                                                             Include polyfills or mocks for various node stuff.
   --no-node                                                                          Negative 'node' option.
-  --node-dirname <value>                                                             Include a polyfill for the '__dirname' variable.
+  --node-dirname [value]                                                             Include a polyfill for the '__dirname' variable.
+  --no-node-dirname                                                                  Negative 'node-dirname' option.
-  --node-filename <value>                                                            Include a polyfill for the '__filename' variable.
+  --node-filename [value]                                                            Include a polyfill for the '__filename' variable.
+  --no-node-filename                                                                 Negative 'node-filename' option.
   --node-global                                                                      Include a polyfill for the 'global' variable.
   --no-node-global                                                                   Negative 'node-global' option.
   --optimization-check-wasm-types                                                    Check for incompatible wasm types when importing/exporting from/to ESM.
   --no-optimization-check-wasm-types                                                 Negative 'optimization-check-wasm-types' option.
   --optimization-chunk-ids <value>                                                   Define the algorithm to choose chunk ids (named: readable ids for better debugging, deterministic: numeric hash ids for better long term caching, size: numeric ids focused on minimal initial download size, total-size: numeric ids focused on minimal total download size, false: no algorithm used, as custom one can be provided via plugin).
+  --no-optimization-chunk-ids                                                        Negative 'optimization-chunk-ids' option.
   --optimization-concatenate-modules                                                 Concatenate modules when possible to generate less modules, more efficient code and enable more optimizations by the minimizer.
   --no-optimization-concatenate-modules                                              Negative 'optimization-concatenate-modules' option.
   --optimization-emit-on-errors                                                      Emit assets even when errors occur.
 Critical errors are emitted into the generated code and will cause errors at runtime.